What are the targets for UK broadband coverage?

 • The Covid-19 pandemic accelerated the need for improved connectivity in rural and remote areas

-Further steps from this consultation have not been announced at the time of writing, although there are already some schemes in place to improve rural and remote broadband coverage.
+Further steps from this consultation have not been announced, although there are already some schemes in place to improve rural and remote broadband coverage.

 Improving broadband coverage across the UK